BillJr99/Ursinus-CS475/_pages/Assignments/asmt-minicrypto.md

 Create your own versions of each of the functions in the RSAMath library given to you, and use those instead in your programs!

-## Exporting your Project for Submission

-When you're done, write a README for your project, and save all your files, before exporting your project to ZIP.
-In your README, answer any bolded questions presented on this page.
-Here is a [video tutorial](../Modules/IDE/Module2) describing how to write a README for your project, and how to export it.

 ## A Note About Export Controls

 Some governments, including the United States, have [export controls on cryptographic technologies](https://en.wikipedia.org/wiki/Export_of_cryptography_from_the_United_States).